Statistical Models for Repeated Categorical Ratings: The R Package rater: Example usage

-The second example dataset is taken from \citet{espeland1989}.
-It consists of 3,689 binary ratings, made by 5 dentists, of whether a given tooth was healthy or had caries, also known as cavities.
-The ratings were performed using X-ray only, which was thought to be more error-prone than visual/tactile assessment of each tooth (see \citet{handelman1986} for more information and a description of the wider dataset from which these binary ratings were taken).
+The second example dataset is taken from Espeland and Handelman (1989).
+It consists of 3,689 binary ratings, made by 5 dentists, of whether a given tooth was healthy or had caries/cavities.
+The ratings were performed using X-ray only, which was thought to be more error-prone than visual/tactile assessment of each tooth (see Handelman et al.\ (1986) for more information and a description of the wider dataset from which these binary ratings were taken).